 Roseville Utility Exploration Center

-Created out of the city’s belief that sustainability is a principle to live by, the Roseville Utility Exploration Center (RUEC) is a one-of-a-kind environmental learning center focused on bringing visitors information on protecting natural resources in a fun, engaging way.
-The RUEC is housed within the Martha Riley Library building, currently undergoing certification as the city’s first LEED-certified green building.
-Designed for active community use, the center provides a lively combination of hands-on exhibits with a Learning Lab for demonstrations, presentations and workshops.
+Created out of the City’s belief that sustainability is a principle to live by, the Roseville Utility Exploration Center (RUEC) is a one-of-a-kind environmental learning center focused on bringing visitors information on protecting natural resources in a fun and engaging way.
+The RUEC is housed within the Martha Riley Library building, the City’s first LEED Gold Certified green building.
+Designed for active community use, the center provides a lively combination of hands-on exhibits with a Learning Lab for school tours, presentations and workshops.